bit-hack/nomad-docs/nomad-design-doc.md

 in a discipline to help construct and defend the village, and explore the surrounding lands.

+Your source of power is the mana you receive from the land and the devotion of your population.

 ----
 ## Game play
-At the start of a match, all players enter the same map, and are each given control of a different population, which they must lead to total domination over the map, by wiping out the other players' population.
+At the start of a match, all players enter the same map, and are each given control of a different population, which they must lead to total domination over the map, by wiping out the other players' population (skirmish mode).

 A player's interactions with the world center around giving their team's units orders to carry out.
 You act as an invisible god over the land and your